lokesh234/dataviz-project-template-proposal/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is the Duke University Greek Life Data Set.
+The dataset was originally published at [Greek-Life-Demographics](https://raw.githubusercontent.com/Chrissymbeck/Greek-Life-Demographics/master/Greek_Data_Duke_Class_of_2018.csv), this dataset contains the data The Chronicle used to analyze trends between those who do and don't join Greek life at Duke.

 ## Prototypes